Note

 Is your app running on the right version?

-Profiler is supported on the .NET Framework later than 4.6.2.
+The Profiler supports .NET Framework versions later than 4.6.2.

-If your web app is an ASP.NET Core application, it must be running on the latest supported ASP.NET Core runtime.
+If your web app is an ASP.NET Core application, it must run on the latest supported ASP.NET Core runtime.

 Are you using the right Azure service plan?

-Profiler isn't currently supported on free or shared app service plans.
+Profiler for .NET isn't currently supported on free or shared app service plans.
 Upgrade to one of the basic plans for Profiler to start working.

 Note

 The Azure Functions consumption plan isn't supported.
-See Profile live Azure Functions app with Application Insights.
+See Enable the .NET Profiler for Azure Functions apps.

-Are you searching for Profiler data within the right time frame?
+Are you searching for .NET Profiler data within the right time frame?

 If the data you're trying to view is older than two weeks, try limiting your time filter and try again.
 Traces are deleted after seven days.

-Are you aware of the Profiler sampling rate and overhead?
+Are you aware of the .NET Profiler sampling rate and overhead?

 Note

-When Profiler is actively running and collecting traces, it typically adds between 5% to 15% of CPU and memory overhead to your server.
+When the Application Insights Profiler for .NET is actively running and collecting traces, it typically adds between 5% to 15% of CPU and memory overhead to your server.

 Can you access the gateway?